 UT Dallas Degree: Master of Public Affairs; PhD – Political Economy

 Profession: Vice President - Data and Analytic Services, Emdeon

 I lead Emdeon’s Analytics organization.
 In this role, I’m responsible for identifying and developing opportunities to create analytic products from one of the largest healthcare data assets in the US.
 The purpose of our work is to simplify the administration of healthcare.

 Prior to joining Emdeon, I spent more than 11 years with Blue Cross Blue Shield and, before that, two years with the City of Dallas.
-I also led the survey portion of UT Dallas’ SACS (Southern Association of Colleges and Schools Commission on Colleges) reaccreditation self-study in the late 1990’s.
+I also led the survey portion of UT Dallas’ SACSCOC (Southern Association of Colleges and Schools Commission on Colleges) reaccreditation self-study in the late 1990’s.

 The Value of My Degree

 The critical and quantitative analytic skills I developed during the course of my studies at UT Dallas have been foundational to my career arc thus far.
 In addition, I have directed employees to UT Dallas to develop their own critical and quantitative analytic skills – with notable success.